 Installing frequently used software

-- Skype – There is no arm64 armhf build of Skype, so for now you will have to setup via Chrome extension.
+- Skype – There is no arm64 armhf build of Skype, so you will have to set up via Chrome extension for now.

 - Clipboard-indicator – Clipboard history using ClipIt for now.